 No one wants to buy a car from someone they think wasn’t clean.
 Some rules of thumb:

 - Do not leave trash on the floor

 - Get your vehicle detailed from top to bottom

 - Fix any paint or external cosmetic issues

-- Consider buying an air freshener or some new car smelling spray
+- Consider buying an air freshener or some new-car-smelling spray

-Like you would spruce up a home you are hoping to sell, you should make sure your vehicle is looking it's very best.
+Like you would spruce up a home you are hoping to sell, you should make sure your vehicle is looking its very best.

 Take Some Great Photos

 Would you buy a car from someone who has only posted grainy, dimly lit photos?
 Probably not.
-Using the highest quality camera you have, take a lot of pictures of your vehicle in broad daylight (after you have paid for detailing and a car wash, of course).
+Using the highest-quality camera you have, take a lot of pictures of your vehicle in broad daylight (after you have paid for detailing and a car wash, of course).
 This will make a great addition to any advertisements you are hoping to post.
-You could even use a few to display your on social media if you want to potentially sell to your friends.
+You could even use a few to display on your social media if you want to potentially sell to your friends.